SEMOSS/remote-client-server/README.md

 docker run -p 8888:8888 -e MODEL=pixart -e HOST=0.0.0.0 -e PORT=8888 --gpus all --name remote-client-server remote-client-server
 ```

 When the Docker container starts, it will automatically check the environment variable (see Docker run command `MODEL=pixart`) to see which model to load.
 The start up lifecycle will then check that the model_files directory contains the correct model files.
-If not, it will wipe the directory and download the correct model files.
+If not, it will wipe the directory and download the correct files.
 This happens in model_utils/download.py

-## PyTorch/CUDA
-- You can test your local PyTorch/CUDA installation by using the `utils/torch_test.ipynb` notebook.

 ## Access API Documentation
 - `http://127.0.0.1:8888/docs` for Swagger UI documentation.